adamrork/HybFilter/README.md

 01_cleanHybpiper.sh reorganizes the HybPiper base directory.
 02_removePtc.sh removes sequences from gene files which contain premature termination codons in frame 1.
 03_removeLoci.sh removes loci files represented by less than a given proportion of samples.
-04_removeSamples.sh removes sequences from loci files belonging to samples represented by less than a given proportion of loci.
+04_removeSamples.sh removes all sequences belonging to samples represented by less than a given proportion of loci.
 ```

 ## Software Requirements

-HybFilter has been tested to run on the output of the HybPiper 2.1.6 pipeline.
+HybFilter has been tested on the output of the HybPiper 2.1.6 pipeline.
 The full pipeline consists of the following commands:

 ```
 1.  hybpiper assemble